mihaiconstantin/bujo/README.md

 for Bullet Journal entries and provides convenient commands, snippets, keybindings, and more for managing tasks and notes in Markdown.
-It works best in combination with [Dendron](https://github.com/dendronhq/dendron) or [Foam](https://github.com/foambubble/foam) for an awesome way to turn yor text editor into a full-fledged personal knowledge management and productivity system.
+It works best in combination with [Dendron](https://github.com/dendronhq/dendron) or [Foam](https://github.com/foambubble/foam) for an awesome way to turn your text editor into a full-fledged personal knowledge management and productivity system.